nextstrain/nextstrain.org/content/docs/02-data-cleaning/01-introduction.md

 ---
-author: "Barney Potter"
+title: "Data cleaning with sacra"
-date: "01/01/2017"
+date: "2018-05-12"
-title: "Sacra: a data cleaning tool designed for genomic epidemiology datasets."
 ---

-Sacra is used primarily within [Nextstrain](https://github.com/nextstrain) and replaces functionality previously found in [nextstrain/fauna](https://github.com/nextstrain/fauna).
+The sacra module of Nextstrain is used to clean and canonicalize pathogen sequence data.
+It replaces functionality previously found in fauna.
+Sacra code is hosted at [github.com/nextstrain/sacra](https://github.com/nextstrain/sacra).
-**This is under development and not production ready.**
+**Sacra is currently under development and not production ready.**

+Fauna remains our working codebase to clean and canonicalize FASTA and Genbank files.
+It's somewhat unwieldy and requires [RethinkDB](https://www.rethinkdb.com/) to run.
+Please see [github.com/nextstrain/fauna](https://github.com/nextstrain/fauna) for instructions on use of fauna.
+We planning to migrate from fauna to sacra over the course of summer 2018.

+# Sacra overview

 The general idea is to take possibly messy* data of varying input types (FASTA, CSV, JSON, accession numbers, titer tables), collect, clean and merge the data into a JSON output.
 Sacra is idempotent, i.e. `sacra(sacra(file)) == sacra(file)`.
-Uploading to a database is not part of sacra (see [nextstrain/flora](https://github.com/nextstrain/flora)).
+Uploading to a database is not part of sacra (see [flora](https://github.com/nextstrain/flora)).

 ## Requirements